Industrial Mineral Permitting

 The enforcement powers of the Missouri Mining Commission were enhanced in two significant ways when the Land Reclamation Act was revised in 1990The commission now has the power to impose administrative penalties when notices of violation are issued, and they have the option to refer civil actions to the Cole County Court rather than the county in which the violation occurred.
 Such powers enable much more prompt and vigorous action against violators than in the past.

 Fireclay Mine in Osage County - Postreclamation

 An increased number of site inspections at industrial minerals operations carry the potential for an increase in enforcement activity during the coming year.
-Industrial mineral operators who are not thoroughly familiar with the requirements of the act risk inadvertent non-compliance.
+Industrial mineral operators not thoroughly familiar with the requirements of the act risk inadvertent noncompliance.
 Only through close coordination with Land Reclamation Program personnel are potential enforcement actions avoided or minimized.

 In-Stream Sand and Gravel Mining

-During the 1990s this activity underwent several changes in regulatory control within Missouri.
-In the early 1990s, the Land Reclamation Program was the permitting and enforcement authority that both issued permits for this type of mining activity and also oversaw the proper removal of sand and gravel from Missouris streams.
-In the mid 1990s, the regulation of this activity was taken up by the Army Corps of Engineers who basically took over the process of permitting and inspecting these mining facilities.
-The Army Corps of Engineers lost their jurisdiction over this activity in late 1998 owing to a ruling by the U.S. District Court of Appeals.
-The court found that "de-minimus" or incidental fall back of sand and gravel into the stream from which it was being excavated did not constitute the placement of fill by the mining operation.
-Hence, the court ruled that the Army Corps of Engineers had exceeded their authority in requiring a permit for this activity.
+In Missouri, this activity underwent several regulatory control changes in the 1990s.
+In the early 1990s, the Land Reclamation Program was the permitting and enforcement authority that issued permits for this type of mining activity, and the program oversaw the proper removal of sand and gravel from Missouri’s streams.
+In the mid-1990s, the regulation of this activity was taken up by the U.S. Army Corps of Engineers (USACE) who basically took over the process of permitting and inspecting these mining facilities.
+USACE lost jurisdiction over this activity in late 1998 owing to a ruling by the U.S. District Court of Appeals.
+The court found that de minimis or incidental fall back of sand and gravel into the stream from which it was being excavated did not constitute the placement of fill by the mining operation.
+Hence, the court ruled that USACE had exceeded their authority in requiring a permit for this activity.